webfx-project/webfx/README.md

 # Naga Core

-This is the main repository of the naga project and the core of the [naga stack][naga-stack-repo].
+This is the main repository of the Naga project and the core of the [Naga stack][naga-stack-repo].

-## The naga project
+## The Naga project

-The naga project is a set of components for building cross-platform backend and frontend applications in java (supported platforms: JavaSE, Web, Android and iOS for the client & Vert.x, Akka, Node.js or Servlet for the server).
+The Naga project is a set of components for building cross-platform backend and frontend applications in java (supported platforms: JavaSE, Web, Android and iOS for the client & Vert.x, Akka, Node.js or Servlet for the server).
 Its main focus is on the non UI part.
 It provides all the plumbing to bring the data from the database to the application and prepare its rendering for the platform user interface.
 For example, it can load the data and transform it into a set of JavaFX properties, ready to be displayed in a backend JavaFX table.
 Server push is supported, so applications can always display up-to-date data without the need to refresh (even for the web).
 Some helpers are provided to facilitate the data binding with some UI toolkits.

-## The naga core
+## The Naga core

 This repository contains the java code of the core for both the client and the database microservice.
 SPI are provided to port it in different environments and platforms.